Reviews You Can Rely On

 Accuracy

-Accuracy was given the highest priority for the testing process because the output from the device is what influences healthcare decisions.
-For each thermometer we tested, we recorded five readings at three different temperatures.
+Accuracy was the highest priority for the testing process because the device's output influences healthcare decisions.
+We recorded five readings for each thermometer we tested at three different temperatures.
 We then averaged the recordings and measured the deviation from the control device.
-The amount of deviation from the control was then translated into the accompanying score accordingly for each temperature group.
-Once each thermometer had a score for each of the control groups, those three scores were averaged to give the overall accuracy rating for each thermometer.
+The deviation from the control was translated into the accompanying score for each temperature group.
+Once each thermometer had a score for each control group, those three scores were averaged to give the overall accuracy rating for each thermometer.

 thermometer - we used a warm water plate and a glass of water to check accuracy at...